 You can live a healthy life while finding pleasure in the foods you love.
-Check out food labels and see how much added sugar you are already eating.
-Is there a snack or meal you buy that you could start to make yourself?
+Read food labels carefully to see how much added sugar you're already eating.
+Is there a snack or meal you buy that you could start to make for yourself?
 Cooking at home gives you more control on how much added sugar you eat.